Index Modules are modules created per index and control all aspects related to an index.

 trueto disable index metadata reads and writes.

 - [experimental] This functionality is experimental and may be changed or removed completely in a future release.
+Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
 Disables the purge of expired docs on the current index.

 A primary shard is only recovered only if there are enough nodes available to allocate sufficient replicas to form a quorum.
 It can be set to: